Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future Perspectives: Benefits of HR-RIS for Beamforming, Channel Estimation, and Localization

 \section{Benefits of HR-RIS for Beamforming, Channel Estimation, and Localization}

-In Fig. \ref{Fig_HRRIS_application}, we illustrate the potential applications and benefits of HR-RISs for semi-passive beamforming, channel estimation, and localization.
-Specifically, HR-RISs facilitate accurate channel estimation, and hence, are capable of improving the efficiency of beamforming and localization.
-Furthermore, the relayed signal with amplified power ensures a larger beamforming gain and thus, providing a higher spectral efficiency (SE) and reliability.
+In Fig. \ref{Fig_HRRIS_application}, we illustrate the potential applications and benefits of HR-RISs.
+Specifically, they facilitate accurate channel estimation, and hence, are capable of improving the efficiency of beamforming and localization, which will be discussed in this section.